Kessler Psychological Distress Scale (K10)

 What participants see before taking the survey

-In this survey, you will be asked some questions about your mood and behavior in the past month.
+In this survey, you are asked about your mood in the past month.

 What participants see after taking the survey